projectcalico/calico/master/security/kubernetes-default-deny.md

 ### Big picture

-Enable a default deny policy for Kubernetes pods using Kubernetes or Calico network policy.
+Enable a default deny policy for Kubernetes pods using Kubernetes or {{site.prodname}} network policy.

 ### Value